Should Procedural Legislation Regulate the Length of Judicial Proceedings? Evaluating European Practices and Experiences in Judicial Time Management

 Como Citar

 UZELAC, Alan.
 Should Procedural Legislation Regulate the Length of Judicial Proceedings?
 Evaluating European Practices and Experiences in Judicial Time Management: Evaluating European Practices and Experiences in Judicial Time Management.
 Civil Procedure Review, [S. l.], v.
 14, n.
 3, 2024.
 Disponível em: https://civilprocedurereview.com/revista/article/view/307.
-Acesso em: 6 out.
+Acesso em: 21 nov.
 2024.

 Edição